-I began my PhD at the School of Politics and International Relations in February 2018.
-I graduated from the ANU with an undergraduate degree in International Relations with first class honours, and I’m completing a Bachelor of Laws, due to complete in 2020.
+I began my Ph.D. at the School of Politics and International Relations in February 2018.
+My doctoral thesis was passed in October 2022, with my formal graduation to occur in July 2023.
+I also hold an undergraduate degree in International Relations with first-class honours, and a Bachelor of Laws with second-class honours.

-My work has so far been published in Commonwealth and Comparative Politics.
+My work has so far been published in The Journal of Politics, The Journal of Political Science Education, and Commonwealth and Comparative Politics.